 If you have never had a passport, you will need to complete an application and submit it in person or by registered mail along with a certified copy of your birth certificate, two checks (one for the application fee and one for the clerk's fee), and two 2" x 2" photographs.
-Passport photos are available at almost any camera shop, but you can also obtain them at CVS drugstores or in the W&M ID office.
+Passport photos are available at almost any camera shop, but you can also obtain them at most drugstores or copy centers.
 If you plan to travel extensively, request a 48 page passport so that you will not have to pay to have pages added at a later date.

 You can check the status of your passport application on the Department of State website.